mlzdev/ethergroups/README.md

 4. Checkout this repository with `git clone`.

-5. Execute the `check.php` script from the command line:
+5. Execute the `check.php` script from the command line and resolve problems (you should execute it with the apache2 user to avoid permission errors):

 		php app/check.php